Christoph-Jung/made-ws2324/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Given advanced stats and salaries are NBA player matching their NBA 2k rating published prior to the season.
+1. Given advanced stats and salaries are NBA players matching their NBA 2k rating published prior to the season.

 ## Description